UKGovLD/registry-core/doc/notes.md

    * Schemagen plugin runs on the "translate" maven lifecycle.
 Eclipse m2e can't cope with that the so the vocab sources aren't automatically built within Eclipse.
 Current workaround is a manual copy to of the target/generated-sources output to the checked-in build path

    * The root register must end in "/" to avoid the version info being treated as part of the dns name.

-   * Lucene index on every item update costs 3x slow down on in-memory test case
+   * Lucene index on every item update costs 3x slow down on in-memory test case, actually 6x on a machine with spinning disc

 ## Future redesign for scale